wp-plugins/scrapebreaker/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.3 =
+= 1.3.4 =
-Added an uninstall function that completely uninstalls the plugin and removes its data, and added a fix to prevent network activation when used in multisite.
+Added an .htaccess file, increased the minimum required WordPress version to 3.8, and made various code improvements.
 Please see Changelog for details.